Solo-Selbstständige – zwischen Selbstverwirklichung und Prekariat

 Literaturhinweis

-Labor costs and the decision to hire the first employee (2024)
+Labour costs and the decision to hire the first employee (2024)

 Zitatform

-Cockx, Bart & Sam Desiere (2024): Labor costs and the decision to hire the first employee.
+Cockx, Bart & Sam Desiere (2024): Labour costs and the decision to hire the first employee.
 In: European Economic Review, Jg.
 170. DOI:10.1016/j.euroecorev.2024.104859

 Abstract

 "Firms without paid employees account for up to 80 % of all firms, but only a small minority ever hires.
-This paper investigates the relationship between labor costs and the decision to hire a first employee and become an employer.
-Leveraging a unique policy in Belgium that permanently reduced the labor cost of the first employee by 13 %, we find that the number of new, first-time employers jumped by 31 % immediately following the reform.
-The elasticity of the probability to hire the first employee with respect to the labor cost is −2.39 [95 % CI: −3.45, −1.25]."
+This paper investigates the relationship between labour costs and the decision to hire a first employee and become an employer.
+Leveraging a unique policy in Belgium that permanently reduced the labour cost of the first employee by 13 %, we find that the number of new, first-time employers jumped by 31 % immediately following the reform.
+The elasticity of the probability to hire the first employee with respect to the labour cost is −2.39 [95 % CI: −3.45, −1.25]."
 (Author's abstract, IAB-Doku, © 2024 Elsevier) ((en))

 -